Jan-Kerschbaum/Parec/README.md

 ### High-level Architecture Description

-First, we filter stop words from and apply a lemmatizer to the abstracts of the papers in our data.
-This is still a work in process.
+First, we want to filter stop words from the abstracts of the papers, and apply a lemmatizer to them.
+Unfortunately, this is still a work in process.

 Before runtime, the papers in the dataset are clustered using BERTopics topic modeling function in order to limit the search space later on.